carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > {: .output}
 {: .solution}

-`amdahl` takes two optional parameters as input: the amount of work and the proportion of that work that is parallel in nature.
+As we saw before, two of the `amdahl` program flags set the amount of work and the proportion of that work that is parallel in nature.
 Based on the output, we can see that the code uses a default of 30 seconds of work that is 85% parallel.
 The program ran for just over 30 seconds in total, and if we run the numbers, it is true that 15% of it was marked 'serial' and 85% was 'parallel'.